- Overview: Australia

 Spotlight on Australia

 Australia (officially the Commonwealth of Australia) is the largest country in Oceania, the sixth-largest country globally, and the world’s smallest continent by total area.
-Australia comprises the mainland of the Australian continent, the island of Tasmania, and numerous smaller islands.
+Australia comprises the Australian continent’s mainland, Tasmania’s island, and numerous smaller islands.
 Australia consists of 6 states and two territories.

-- Trading partners: Traditionally, Australia is an importer of finished goods.
-China, the United States, Japan, Germany, and Thailand are the main import partners.
+• Trading partners: Traditionally, Australia is an importer of finished goods.
+The main import partners are China, the United States, Japan, Germany, and Thailand.
 The agricultural and mining sectors are the most important for exports: Australia is a vast agricultural country and one of the world’s main exporters of wool, meat, wheat, and cotton.
 The export partners are China, Japan, South Korea, and India.

 Legally Onboard and Payroll your Employees in Australia with Acumen’s Global Employment Solution